-Ease of setup is not the most important metric in the group because with any luck you'll only be doing this operation once.
-The Thule Glide and Thule Urban Glide both set up with no tools and assembly consisted of sliding wheels on and not much else.
-If you're worried you will get overwhelmed with parts, tools, and poor manuals then either one should work well for you.
+Ease of setup is not the most critical metric because, with any luck, you'll only be doing it once.
+However, the Thule Glide 2 and Thule Urban Glide 2 are set up with no tools; assembly includes putting wheels on and not much else.
+If you're worried that you'll get confused by parts, tools, and hard-to-understand manuals, then either one will work well for you.

-Maneuverability is something most parents expect from a stroller and jogging products are no exception.
-While you might be willing to forgive a fixed wheel running stroller for its inability to make tight turns, it isn't as easy to forgive swivel wheel options for being too big to navigate a small space.
-Depending on the type of journey and the intended terrain, you may have to make concessions on what you are willing to accept to get the performance you want.
+Easy maneuverability is something parents want in a stroller, and jogging products are no exception.
+While we can forgive a fixed-wheel running stroller for its inability to make tight turns (an intentional safety feature), it isn't easy to forgive the swivel wheel options that are too big for smaller spaces.
+Depending on your journey and the subsequent terrain, you may need to make concessions on what you are willing to accept to get the running performance you desire.

-For quality we looked for products that were well made, used nice durable materials, and looked like they could stand the test of time through multiple children.
-Some of the materials are nice quality, including rip stop fabric and lightweight aluminum, while other materials are made from heavier steel and plastic connectors.
-We considered fabrics, stitching, frames, flexing, wheel design, connection points, and any exposed rivets or special designs.
+For quality, we look for a well-made, user-friendly stroller that is durable and feels as if it will survive multiple children and various adventures.
+Some materials are excellent quality, including ripstop fabric and lightweight aluminum, while other components are disappointing, such as heavier steel or plastic connectors.
+We reviewed and compared materials, including stitching, frames, frame flexing, wheel design, connection points, and any exposed rivets or unique design features.